JohnGrime/BarcodeCache/README.md

 {"barcode":"666","isbn":"ISBN214304","author":"Author214304","title":"Title214304"}
 ```

-Here, we see the influence of the `RandomServer` test system; dummy test data is returned, and this data is also cached into the local server's database.
-Future lookups of the same "barcode" (`666`) should return this same data, as that barcode is now stored in the local cache and the `RandomServer` shouldn't need to be contacted.
+Here, we assume `curl` is run on the same machine as the server, hence the use of `localhost` as the server host name.
+The response shows the influence of the `RandomServer` test system; dummy test data featuring a random number is generated, cached, and returned.
+Future lookups of the same "barcode" (`666`) should return this same data, as data for the barcode `666` is now present in the local cache and a call to the "external" `RandomServer` should not occur.

 More complicated uses of the local server are possible: